John Hindle Drive

 When complete, the extension of John Hindle Drive will improve traffic flow and travel times by creating alternate access to the UBCO campus while diverting traffic from Highway 97, Glenmore Road and Sexsmith Road.
 Overall, these improvements will increase safety and efficiency for area commuters, pedestrians and cyclists.

 - The Government of Canada will contribute up to $3.5 million through the Building Canada Fund – Major Infrastructure Component for this project.
-This funding is conditional on the project meeting applicable federal eligibility requirements with respect to the 2007 Building Canada Fund and the signing of a contribution agreement.

 - The Province of British Columbia is providing up to $3.5 million towards this project.